zach-m/gae-jersey-guice-jsf/README.md

 	mvn archetype:generate -Dfilter=com.tectonica:

-And then pick the number corrsponding to `gae-jersey-guice-archetype`
+And then pick the number corresponding to `gae-jersey-guice-archetype`

 To build: